decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-01-primary-backup.markdown

 1. To avoid duplication of input, each command ```cmd``` includes a unique identifier.
 2. To avoid duplication of output, each ```output``` includes a unique identifier and also the unique identifier of the ```cmd```.

-The above state machine can be made tolerant to a single crash failure with via the primary-backup paradigm.
+The above state machine can be made tolerant to a single crash failure via the primary-backup paradigm.

 **Primary.** The ```primary``` behaves exactly like an ideal state machine until it crashes.
-However, if it does crash, it needs the backup to take over the execution and continue serving the client.
+However, if it does crash, it needs the backup to take over execution and continue serving clients.

 ```
 // Primary